SondagesPro/LS-getQuestionInformation/README.md

 A collections of tools for opther plugin : have information about all questions in survey.

-This plugiun is compatible with version 2.73 and 3.22 of LimeSurvey, can be test on any other 2.X and 3.X version.
+This plugin is compatible with version 2.73 and 3.22 of LimeSurvey, can be test on any other 2.X and 3.X version.

 **This plugin is not compatible with LimeSurvey 4.X version**

+**This plugin is currently on Release Candidate for 5.X version**

 ## Installation